Skip to main content

 --8000 bags for the 2023 Primary and General Municipal Elections--for PPS and other high schools, and community partners including 700 bags for ex-incarcerated citizens in halfway houses.

---9000+ bags for 2024 Primary and General Federal & State Elections- are being assembled and distributed for PPS and other community partners, including halfway houses for reentering citizens.
+--8000+ bags for 2024 Primary and General Federal & State Elections- assembled and distributed for PPS and other community partners, including halfway houses for reentering citizens.

 READY_Set_Vote_materials-_3.23.jpg